 Significant cost reduction.

-Significant cost reduction.
 The economies of scale gained with online training are substantial.
 A course is developed once that can be shared hundreds or thousands of times.
-One very large DSO case study, reported a savings of $18.5M in training-related expenses when they switched to e-learning.
+One extensive DSO case study reported a savings of $18.5M in training-related expenses when they switched to e-learning.

-Targeted.
 Do you currently have staff in different roles with different levels of experience sitting through a one-size-fits-all 4-hour or 8-hour course?
-The training likely includes some content that’s not relevant for everyone in the room—either because it’s not applicable to their role, or it’s not at the right level.
+The training likely includes some content that’s not relevant for everyone in the room—either because it doesn’t apply to their role or it’s not at the right level.
 With e-learning, training can be modularized into smaller units so that each employee can acquire exactly the skills and knowledge that they need at times that work for them and the organization.
-Staff can also work at their own pace, reviewing areas that are more challenging or moving quickly through content that they easily grasp.
+Staff can also work at their own pace, reviewing more challenging areas, or moving quickly through content that they easily grasp.

-Scalable.
-Scaling up training to meet the needs of a growing organization can be a herculean and expensive task with in-person training sessions.
+Scaling up training to meet a growing organization’s needs can be a herculean and expensive task with in-person training sessions.
 Coordinating training schedules at times that work for staff is a headache.
 Your organization may end up with a gap in training because of these logistical challenges.
-And between the cost of trainers and staff downtime the organization’s bottom line takes a huge hit.
+The organization’s bottom line takes a huge hit between the cost of trainers and staff downtime.

 At the end of most in-person training, an evaluation sheet is distributed.
 If participants say they liked the training, then it’s considered a success.
 But, actually, just because participants say they liked the training doesn’t mean they learned and retained the information presented.
 Evaluating actual mastery of new content requires an assessment.
 With e-learning, measuring mastery is easy, and learning management systems can generate reports on employee performance with a couple of clicks.